runtimeverification/k-editor-support/k-vscode/README.md

 # K-syntax

-Kframework syntax highlight for VSCode.
+K framework syntax highlight for VSCode.

 The official extension maintained by Runtime Verification Inc. and comunity contributors.